 Their center, which is part of a larger group of collaborating researchers at the U called NeuroPRSMH (NeuroPlasticity Research in Support of Mental Health), boasts an interdisciplinary team of more than 20 faculty from the Departments of Neuroscience, Psychiatry and Behavioral Sciences and Psychology as well as the Institute of Health Informatics and the Center for Magnetic Resonance Research—all working toward the same goal.

 “The goal is to find a better way to help patients experiencing psychosis who are not responding to current treatments,” Vinogradov (pictured at left) said.
 “We know the brain is not processing information correctly in these patients, but what exactly is going on is still a bit of a mystery.
 There’s probably multiple places where the brain can fail—each one of them could give rise to psychosis, and depending on where that failure was, you’re going to need different treatments.”

 Over the next five years, the team will perform parallel preclinical studies on a variety of experimental subjects using behavioral games.

-“A project like this depends on collaboration,” Dr. Redish said.
-“The goal of a Conte Center, like this one, is to bring together researchers to combine their expertise and create a whole that is greater than the sum of its parts.
-This center brings together experts in humans, non-human animals, clinical diagnosis and treatment with computational experts to take on this hard problem.
+“A project like this depends on collaboration,” Redish said.
+“The goal of a Conte Center like this one is to bring together researchers to combine their expertise and create a whole that is greater than the sum of its parts.
+This center includes experts in humans, non-human animals, clinical diagnosis and treatment with computational experts, to take on this hard problem.
 None of us could do it alone.”

-“We know that within the first six months of treatment, that kind of determines the trajectory for patients with psychosis,” she said.
+“We know that the first six months of treatment kind of determines the trajectory for patients with psychosis,” she said.
 “The focus of the grant is to help people who are early in the course of illness before it becomes debilitating.”